MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 # Open and sign in to Product Visualize

 Product Visualize works together with Dynamics 365 for Sales, so you’ll need a Dynamics 365 account to access the full power of the app.
 When you sign in with your Dynamics 365  for Sales account, the Product Visualize app automatically connects to your Dynamics 365 for Sales opportunities.

 > [!TIP]
 > If you just want to explore sample 3D content or upload your own 3D content to try it out, you don’t need to have a Dynamics 365 account.
-For more information, see [Explore sample content later in this topic]().NOTE TO SELF: ADD ANCHOR
+For more information, see [Explore sample content later in this topic](explore-samples.md)

-Your Dynamics 365 sign-in credentials are typically provided by your administrator.
-They’ll be in the form: <username>@<domainname>.

 You can open and sign in to Product Visualize on your iOS device in two different ways:

 - Open the app on your iOS device like you would any other app, and then sign in.